Authentication Methods

 This authentication method can be used when Modern Authentication is not available.

-A separate window will open where the user will login to Office 365 with their username and password.
-This action will store an authentication cookie from Office 365.
+A separate window will open allowing the user to login to Microsoft 365 with their username and password and their MFA token (of required).
+This action will store an authentication cookie from Microsoft 365 in Edge Webview, which is a browser cache storage location.

 Users will be prompted to login again when their password changes, or the authentication cookie expires.